-I had never just walked up to a stranger and started a conversation that didn’t involve work before.
+I had never just walked up to a stranger in a bar before.
 Not someone I was interested in anyway.
 I was willing to risk rejection for him, I thought, my heart thumping out of my chest.
 I knew if I didn’t introduce myself, I’d regret it.
 Finishing my drink in one quick gulp, I handed my empty glass to my friend and asked her to wish me luck.

 Luck! she said, smiling her best – you’ve got this smile.

 Lean, fit and tan, his salty blonde hair brushed a solid set of shoulders.
-He looked like he just got out of the surf.
 With blue eyes and a beaming smile — he was my dream come true.
 I excused myself as I squeezed through the noisy crowd and held my breath as a dishevelled guy in a shirt showing too much chest hair leaned into me, ‘wanna dance?’ he said through bourbon breath.
-‘No.’ I replied, nodding in hot guys direction.
+‘No.’ I replied, nodding in hot guy’s direction.
 He was now standing near the bar.
 “I’m with him,” I said slowly, pointing from me to hot guy.
 After all, I hoped to be dating him by the end of the night.

 Unaware of the elbow ribbing and nods in my direction — from his very rowdy mates, hot guy didn’t take his eyes off me, not even when I stopped and had a quick chat with bourbon boy.
 I weaved my way over to him, stood in front of him, probably a little too close, definitely inside his personal space and took his hand in mine.
 I shook it and leaned in to introduce myself.

 Our bodies were pressed together by the noisy crowd pushing in to reach the bar — I asked how I knew him.
-He maintains I said — why don’t I know you.
+He always maintained I said — why don’t I know you.
 It would become a running joke.

 He steadied me by placing his hand on my hip as another patron pushed past us.
 Smiling, he told me he was a friend of a friend.